 When visiting the New York Transit Museum, you should know what to expect.
 For instance, on many-a-website you’ll be told that the museum is “great for families!” and other nonsense like that.

-I’m not sure what they think the kiddos will enjoy more… learning about the process of digging a subway tunnel in pre-electricity times, or how the transit authorities handled the 9/11 crisis… hmm… it’s a toss up!
+I’m not sure what they think the kiddos will enjoy more… learning about the process of digging a subway tunnel in pre-electricity times, or how the transit authorities handled the 9/11 crisis.
+Hmm… it’s a toss up.

 What they’re really saying without saying, is that their kids had a great time running amok, totally unsupervised, treating the museum’s exhibits on turnstiles and vintage subway cars like a McDonald’s PlayPlace.
 Forget the fact that the museum still has a live third rail with 600 volts of direct current running through it.
-That’ll just be a fun surprise for later!
+That’ll just be a fun surprise for later.

 Court St. subway station at Brooklyn's New York Transit Museum // Underground and Underrated | The best New York City museum you've never heard of | New York City hidden gem | #NewYorkCity #museum #transitmuseum #brooklyn #nycmuseum #traveltip #timebudgettravel

-It’s hot inside
+It’s hot down here

 It’s underground